-Only eligible student may participate in the administration of the CAAs.
-Any student identified for alternate testing takes the alternate versions of all tests.
-Individualized education program (IEP) teams “shall determine when a child with a significant cognitive disability shall participate in an alternate assessment aligned with the alternate academic achievement standards.”
+Only eligible students may participate in the administration of the CAAs.
+Any student identified for alternate testing takes the alternate version of all tests.
+Individualized education program (IEP) teams “shall determine when a child with the most significant cognitive disability shall participate in an alternate assessment aligned with the alternate academic achievement standards.”
 (Title 1, Part A, Subpart 1, Sec.
 1111(b)(2)(D)(ii)(I)—Every Student Succeeds Act, 2015)

 Administration of the CAAs

 Each CAA is administered in a one-to-one setting by the student’s teacher.
-Teachers and students have an opportunity to use the CAA training tests to gain experience with different types of questions and performance tasks.
-In January, new grade-specific practice tests will be available for ELA and mathematic which will allow teachers and students to become familiar with using the various embedded and non-embedded resources to establish the best possible setting for the student’s testing experience.
+Teachers and students have the opportunity to use the CAA training tests to gain experience with different types of questions and performance tasks.
+New grade-specific practice tests are now available for ELA and mathematics that allow parents, teachers, and students to become familiar with using the various embedded and non-embedded resources to establish the best possible setting for the student’s testing experience.

 ELA and Mathematics

 The CAAs for ELA and mathematics are given in grades three through eight and grade eleven.
 The ELA and mathematics tests are delivered online and are stage adaptive, adjusting to the student’s performance at selected points during the administration.